Raven Tracks

 Homer Scriptorium exercises - ILIAD

 A rendering of the Iliad Venetus A Manuscript, broken into line groups (squibs) corresponding to paragraphs in the 1924 translation by A. T. Murray.
 1137 pages are available covering all 24 books (15639 lines) of the epic.
+In parallel with the squibs, each segment also has a page given to a running vocabulary, a crib.

 Online Iliad